abhishekshah3010/PathFindingAStarAlgorithm/README.md

 # PathFindingAStarAlgorithm-
-### Implemented an A* search algorithm on a topological map with terrain information, elevation contours, and a set or sequence of locations to visit.
+• Implemented an A* search algorithm on a topological map with terrain information, elevation contours, and a set or sequence of locations to visit.
+• Generated optimal paths by finding the best way to get from point to point using heuristics and cost function.

 ### Assumptions: